 Assembly and Setup

 When delivered, the box was extremely heavy with a weight of 86 pounds.
-Having one or two extra people to help you move the box into your home and assemble this model is recommended.
+Having an extra pair of hands to help you move the box into your home and assemble this model is recommended.
 The entire setup process is quick and easy.

 Pay special attention to the seat and wheels when assembling.
 A lot of users have had problems with squeaky seats or loose wheels because they’re not properly assembled.

-With that said, the machine is very easy to assemble.
-The wheels allow you to push the rower upright and move it into a corner for easy storage.
+With that said, the machine is very easy to assemble and I managed to put it together by myself in about 40 minutes.
 You will be required to fill the flywheel with water.
 While the initial weight is just 86 pounds, when water is added, the total weight of this rower is 117 pounds.

 Remember: Drain and replace the water routinely, and use the water purification tablets that are provided by the manufacturer.